s0l0c0ding/solocoding/blog/angular-metatags.md

  1. Storing the different titles in the [route's](https://angular.io/api/router/Route) data attribute;
  2. Creating a service to retrieve the title and update it on our page using the Title service;
  3. Adding all the meta tags needed to our index.html with a blank content;
- 4. Modify the service, in order to update the meta tags using the Meta service.
+ 4. Modify the service, in order to update the meta tags using the Meta service;
+ 5. Injecting the new service in app.component.ts.
 <br>

 **Route's data**